space-concordia-robotics/robotics-prototype/docker/README.md

 Note: `docker-compose up` and `docker-compose down` need to be prefixed by `sudo` unless you are part of the `docker` group.
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for more information.

+Other Note: After making any changes make sure you use the `--build` flag with `docker-compose up` to be sure everything is taken into account.
+The command becomes `docker-compose up --build`

 * First you need to install [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/)
 * `cd` into the `docker` directory
 * `docker-compose up`.
 The first time you run this it will take a while (install dependencies, build etc).